-STANDARD SECTOR STANDARD REF# Management of the e topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the impacts of climate change mitigation and adaptation activities associated with the investment portfolio, including impacts on: I local communities, vulnerable groups, workers, and Indigenous Peoples; biodiversity.
+STANDARD SECTOR STANDARD REF# Management of the Management of the topic GRI 3: Material Topics Disclosure 3-3 Management of material topics XX.1.1 2021 Additional sector recommendations Describe the most significant impacts from climate change mitigation and adaptation activities associated with investment portfolios, including impacts on: local communities, vulnerable groups, workers, and Indigenous Peoples; biodiversity.
 For investee stewardship related to climate change, report: agreed-upon targets related to investees' performance, along with metrics for evaluating progress; examples of outcomes of investee stewardship.
-XX.1.1 Topic Standard dis closures GRI CC: Climate Change (exposure draft) Additional sector recommendations When reporting transition plan-related policies, include: policies for investing in investees that: undertake new oil, gas, and coal projects; expand existing oil, gas, and coal projects; XX.1.2 EXPOSITION IN policies for managing the early retirement of oil-, gas-, and coal-related assets; policies for investing in other GHG emission-intensive sectors, with a breakdown by sector; any asset classes and business relationships excluded from the transition plan-related policies; the rationale for any exclusions.
-Describe the policies to evaluate the transition plans of investees, including: which sectors the policy applies to; the criteria to assess the quality of the transition plan in line with the latest science and internationally agreed climate goals; the criteria to assess just transition considerations in the transition plan.
-GRI CC: Climate Change (exposure draft) Disclosure CC-2 Climate change adaptation plan Additional sector recommendations XX.1.3 When describing the climate change adaptation plan, include: how the organization assesses the impacts of investments associated with climate change-related physical risks, including impacts on:
+3 Topic Standard dis GRI CC: Climate Change (exposure draft) Disclosure CC-1 Transition plan for climate change mitigation Additional sector recommendations XX.1.2 CTROSII When reporting transition plan-related policies, include: policies for investing in investees that: undertake new oil, gas, and coal projects; expand existing oil, gas, and coal projects; policies for managing the early retirement of oil-, gas, and coal-related assets; policies for investing in other GHG emission-intensive sectors, with a breakdown by sector; any asset classes and business relationships excluded from the transition plan-related policies; the rationale for any exclusions.
+Describe the policies to evaluate the transition plans of investees, including: GRI CC: Climate Change (exposure draft) Disclosure CC-2 Climate change adaptation plan Additional sector recommendations XX.1.3 When describing the climate change adaptation plan, include: how the organization assesses the impacts of investments associated with climate change-related physical risks, including impacts on:

-Peoples; - biodiversity. blodiversity. policies for investing in adaptation and resilience, including: investments aimed at preventing the physical risks of climate change; - investments aimed at remediating and recovering from the physical risks of climate change.
-GRI CC: Climate Disclosure CC-4 GHG emissions reduction target setting and XX.1.4 Change (Exposure draft) progress • Additional sector recommendations 0 When reporting the short-, medium-, and long-term GHG emissions reduction target setting and progress for Scope 3, category 15, include: terrate that each set long and each sectors: targets that apply to the oil, gas, and coal sectors; targets that apply to other GHG emissions-intensive sectors; actions or planned actions to increase the scope of targets to cover all sectors; the monetary value of the relevant investment portfolio at the end of the reporting period that the targets apply to, reported as: an absolute amount; a percentage of the total value of the portfolio, reported separately; a breakdown by sector;any products, services, or business relationships excluded from the targets; - the rationale for any exclusions; When reporting progress towards Scope 3, category 15, targets, include: - the progress towards targets related to the oil, gas, and coal sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards targets related to other GHG emissions-intensive sectors; the progress towards the how progress resulted in actual economic decarbonization or was caused by portfolio changes.
-Report whether an independent third party validated Scope 400 3 category 15 GHG emission reduction targets and related emissions reduction progress.
-GRI CC: Climate Change (exposure draft) Disclosure GH-1 Scope 1 GHG emissions XX.1.5 GRI CC: Climate Change (exposure draft) Disclosure GH-2 Scope 2 GHG emissions XX.1.6 GRI CC: Climate Change (exposure Disclosure GH-3 Scope 3 GHG emissions XX.1.7 draft) Additional sector recommendations When reporting Scope 3 emissions, category 15: include financed emissions, with a breakdown by asset class and sector;
+workers, local communities, and Indigenous Peoples; biodiversity. policies for investing in adaptation and resilience, including: investments aimed at preventing the physical risks of climate change; investments aimed at remediating and recovering from the physical risks of climate change.
+ODI OO Oliverata - VV 4 4 GRI CC: Climate Change (Exposure draft) Disclosure CC-4 GHG emissions reduction target setting and progress XX.1.4 diany Additional sector recommendations 0 When reporting the short-, medium-, and long-term GHG emissions reduction target setting and progress for Scope 3, category 15, include: targets that apply to the oil, gas, and coal sectors; targets that apply to other GHG emissions-intensive sectors; actions or planned actions to increase the scope of targets to cover all sectors; the monetary value of the relevant investment portfolio at the end of the reporting period that the targets apply to, reported as: an absolute amount; a percentage of the total value of the portfolio, reported separately; a preakdown by sector; any products, services, or business relationships excluded from the targets; the rationale for any exclusions; When reporting progress towards Scope 3, category 15, targets, include: the progress towards targets related to the oil, gas, and coal sectors; the progress towards targets related to other GHG emissions-intensive sectors; how progress resulted in actual economic decarbonization or was caused by portfolio changes.
+Report whether an independent third party validated Scope 3 category 15 GHG emission reduction targets and related emissions reduction progress.
+GRI CC: Climate Change (exposure Disclosure GH-1 Scope 1 GHG emissions XX.1.5 draft) GRI CC: Climate Change (exposure draft) Disclosure GH-2 Scope 2 GHG emissions XX.1.6 GRI CC: Climate Change (exposure Disclosure GH-3 Scope 3 GHG emissions XX.1.7 draft) Additional sector recommendations When reporting Scope 3 emissions, category 15: include financed emissions, with a breakdown by asset class and sector;